humberto-ortiz/lab-workshop-pollo-en-patineta/README.md

 # lab-workshop-pollo-en-patineta
 A repo for a lab workshop on git.

 Today we saw a chicken on a skateboard.
+It was cool!